RodrigoMattosoSilveira/chess-tournament-swiss/src/model/tournament/CURL.md

 }
 ````

-When experimenting with a particular tournment, the terminal to create an environment variable to help you:
+When experimenting with a particular tournament, the terminal to create an environment variable to help you:

 ````bash
 $ REST_API_TOURNAMENT_ID=v55YaUAmh